‘The Seven Deadly Sins’ Season 2 Release Date: ‘Nanatsu No Taizai’ Netflix Anime, Movie Trailer Based On Manga

 The Seven Deadly Sins manga creator Nakaba Suzuki first started serializing his work Weekly Shonen Magazine in 2012.
 The author suffered health problems in 2016, and the manga series went on hiatus for a brief time, but Suzuki still managed to publish several comedic spin-offs during that time period.
 Mayoe!
 The Seven Deadly Sins Academy! reimagined the Sins as high school students.
 The Seven Deadly Sins Production had the same main characters perform as actors in a live-action television show.
 The Seven Deadly Sins: King’s Road To Manga depicted King as an aspiring manga artist.
 There’s also been a variety of extra chapters and side stories (gaiden) released through the years.
 So, yes, Suzuki is a busy guy.

-When it comes to the main storyline, the English translation of Seven Deadly Sins Volume 21 was released on July 11, 2017, which was over a year after the manga volume was out in Japan.
+When it comes to the main story line, the English translation of Seven Deadly Sins Volume 21 was released on July 11, 2017, which was over a year after the manga volume was out in Japan.
 Nanatsu no Taizai Volume 27 was recently released on July 14, 2017.
 The next volume will be out within a month, although it is uncertain how many chapters will be included.
 Since the volumes tend to have nine chapters each, it’s likely The Seven Deadly Sins Volume 28 will include Chapters 223 through 231.
 (The weekly manga is currently up to The Seven Deadly Sins Chapter 225, but the English translation on Crunchyroll is slightly behind.)

 In a 2015 interview, Nakaba Suzuki said he planned to release three main story sagas for The Seven Deadly Sins manga, with each saga divided into smaller story arcs.
 The first season of the anime focused on the Holy Knights Saga, which ended with Chapter 100.
 The second saga has been called the Ten Commandments Saga by fans, but perhaps a more appropriate name is the Revival of The Commandments Saga.